martynovichanton/Ssl-checker/README.md

 ## Features
 1. Run the checker on a list of hostnames from a file.
-2. Option to run multithreaded or sequentially.
+2. Runs multithreaded with the final output in order.
 3. The output is saved to a file per run.